 Things to do in July in Venice

 As an alternative, you can have a unique and unrepeatable moment: a Gondola ride.
-If you want to have a low cost vacation, you could prefer the typical boat: ferry boats of Venice public transport service.
+If you want to have a low cost holiday, you could prefer the typical boat: ferry boats of Venice public transport service.

 And in the evening…